 But what exactly is an automation architect supposed to be doing, and how do you know if your company needs one?

 Departments within an organization are often left to pursue automation solutions independent of larger, enterprise-wide initiatives.
-This lack of oversight and institutional control can impede cross-silo cooperation and the sharing of data.
+This lack of oversight and institutional control can impede digital transformation, cross-silo cooperation, and the sharing of data.
 As various departments implement a wide range of automation solutions, IT teams are stuck managing and supporting a bevy of new and legacy tools, without any standard policies to reference.

 This is what automation architects are supposed to amend.